CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Upload your first bundle

-Run the command to build your code and send it to Capgo with:
+Run the command to build your code and send it to CodePushGo with:
 ```shell
 npx @capgo/cli@latest bundle upload --channel production
 ```

 By default, the version name will be the one in your `package.json` file.

-Check in [Capgo](https://web.capgo.app/) if the build is present.
+Check in [CodePushGo](https://web.capgo.app/) if the build is present.

 You can even test it with my [mobile sandbox app](https://capgo.app/app_mobile/).

 ### Make channel default

-After you have sent your app to Capgo, you need to make your channel `default` to let apps receive updates from Capgo.
+After you have sent your app to CodePushGo, you need to make your channel `default` to let apps receive updates from CodePushGo.

 ```shell
 npx @capgo/cli@latest channel set production -s default